FPavanello/FPavanello.github.io/_pages/wp.md

 ## Working in Progress

 - **Cooling the Heat: Co-benefits of Opioid-reformulation on Temperature and Intimate Partner Violence**. (with [G. Zappalà](https://guglielmozappala.github.io/)) [ Status: _Draft Available Soon_ ]
+  - <details>
+      <summary>Abstract</summary><p align="justify"> Intimate Partner Violence (IPV) is a major public health issue often associated with substance abuse.
+Building on burgeoning prior work showing that higher temperatures increase crime and violent behavior, we document a strong positive effect of temperatures on IPV cases on female victims in the United States using administrative daily data over thirty years at the jurisdiction level.
+Combining an exogenous abuse-deterrent reformulation of opioids with random short-run variation in daily temperature, we examine whether reducing prescription opioid misuse exacerbates or mitigates the effect of temperature on IPV.
+Using a within-county triple difference and an event study design, we document that the reformulation significantly mitigates the temperature-IPV gradient in the short-run in counties with greater initial rates of prescription opioid usage.
+The effect of the policy is more pronounced in urban and richer counties, explaining disparities in IPV outcomes across racial and ethnic groups. </p></details>

 - **No Country for Old Men: Temperature, Mortality and Adaptation in Italy**. (with G. Valenti) [ Status: _Analysis Stage_ ]

+- **The effect of temperature shocks on households' budget shares** (with E. De Cian and T. Randazzo)

 - **The (Relative) Prices of Climate Change**. (with D. Difino) [ Status: _Analysis Stage_ ]